 - Chagos – we were an instrumental partner in the establishment of the largest no-take marine reserve around Chagos, twice the size of the UK.
 Our research is helping management of this reserve and understanding of how well it protects mobile species like tuna, sharks and seabirds.

-- Pitcairn – our work as part of the Marine Reserves Coalition helped contribute to the government’s decision to establish the world’s largest marine reserve around the Pitcairn Islands
+- Pitcairn – our work as part of Great British Oceans helped contribute to the government’s decision to establish the world’s largest marine reserve around the Pitcairn Islands

 - Project Ocean – ZSL is working with Selfridges to establish new marine reserves, encourage people to avoid eating endangered fish and tackle the problem of plastic in the ocean.
 Start helping by using a refillable water bottle today